 To help with this, you should submit a statement explaining not only your true asylum case, but accounting for what went wrong the first time.
 Supply documentary proof when it's relevant, for example if it was clear that the officer didn't believe particular parts of your claim.

-For instance, if you were assisted by an unscrupulous or incompetent immigration consultant who messed up your application, include that person's name, address, and phone number.
+If you were assisted by an unscrupulous or incompetent immigration consultant who messed up your application, include that person's name, address, and phone number.
 If you have the person's business card, submit a copy and bring the original to your interview.
-In your statement, list all of the meetings you had with this person and describe in as much detail as possible what he or she said or advised you to do.
+In your statement, list all of the meetings you had with this person and describe in as much detail as possible what the consultant said or advised you to do.

 USCIS is aware that there are individuals, often called notarios, who falsely advertise themselves as immigration experts.
 The agency does investigate those people when it has enough information about them, and can sometimes prosecute and imprison them.

 Keep in mind that the asylum officer took notes during your first interview.
 Those notes will be in the file for your second.
 The officer who meets with you will have reviewed the notes, and the Form I-589, and will be able to confirm the statements you made at the first interview.
-If any of those statements might work against you, think ahead about how to deal with them, including in your statement.
+If any of those statements might tip the balance against you, think ahead about how to deal with them, including in your written statement.

 Not only must you clearly and thoroughly explain any confusion and omissions in your first asylum application, you must prepare a complete new asylum application; one that accurately reflects your experience in your home country and shows why you fear persecution if you return there.

 You will need to fill out Form I-589 again and obtain new photos.
 You will once again be called in to have your fingerprints taken, and you will attend a new interview.
 Read more about Applying for Asylum or Refugee Status.